Arden28/store-locator/SeaBarLocations_README.txt

   - Debounces search input and map bounds changes for performance.

 The code ensures a responsive, user-friendly interface with error handling for robust operation.

+For any further questions or support, feel free to reach out to me

+Name: Arden BOUET
+Phone: +254745908026
+Email: laudbouetoumoussa@gmail.com

+Looking foward to hear from you!